The 25th Hour at Bedroom Bar

 Next is London-based quartet Eighteen Nightmares at the Lux, bringing more distorted sounds and garbled vocals not recommended for delicate eardrums, with garage rock, psychobilly and dirty blues tones booming the bar.
 The venue is only halfway to capacity but it’s obvious that the bands already have small groups of fans ready to claim that they were there since the beginning.
 The gig ends with a hard-core cover of Nancy Sinatra’s These Boots are Made for Walkin’ frenetically celebrated by the crowd.

-For further information about Bedroom Bar and future events visit here.
+For further information and future events visit Bedroom Bar’s website here.

 Watch the video for Linger here: